skulpt/skulpt/strings.rst

 F -> F-F++F-F  Rule 1
 =============  =====================

-The L-systems we will use with turtle graphics contain a few symbols
+This L-system uses symbols that will have special meaning when we use them later with the turtle to draw a picture.

 ====  ===================================
 F     Go forward by some number of units
 B     Go backward by some number of units
--     Turn left by some degrees
+\-    Turn left by some degrees
-+     Turn right by some degrees
+\+    Turn right by some degrees
 ====  ===================================

-Lets look at the ``applyRules`` function for this L-system
+Here is the ``applyRules`` function for this L-system.

 .. sourcecode:: python